syncfusion-content/blazor-docs/blazor/diagram/tools.md

 ![Connector Tool in Blazor Diagram](images/blazor-diagram-connector-tool.gif)

-## Drawing Text Node through the drawing tool
+## How to Draw Text Node Using a Drawing Tool

 Diagram allows you to create a text Node as soon as you click on the Diagram page.
 The following code illustrates how to draw a text.